Boating Safety Education Requirement

 In 2007, the Virginia General Assembly enacted a law to establish a boating safety education compliance requirement.
 This requirement will be phased in over the next several years and by 2016, all operators of PWCs (Personal Watercraft such as jet skis, Sea Doos, Wave Runners) and operators of Motorboats with a 10 hp or greater motor, will be required to have a boating safety education course completion card on board when operating a PWC or Motorboat.

-A Personal Watercraft or PWC, more commonly known as a Ski-Doo® (Bombardier Recreational Products), Waverunner® (Yamaha Motor Corporation, USA), and JET SKI® (Kawasaki Motors Corp., USA), is defined as a motorboat less than 16 feet in length that are powered by jet pumps, not propellers, where the persons stand, kneel, or sit on, rather than inside the boat.
-Classroom and Internet courses that are NASBLA approved and accepted by VDGIF to meet these requirements are listed at the links below.
+A Personal Watercraft or PWC, more commonly known as a Sea-Doo® (Bombardier Recreational Products), Waverunner® (Yamaha Motor Corporation, USA), and JET SKI® (Kawasaki Motors Corp., USA), is defined as a motorboat less than 16 feet in length that are powered by jet pumps, not propellers, where the persons stand, kneel, or sit on, rather than inside the boat.
+Classroom and Internet courses that are NASBLA approved and accepted by Virginia DWR to meet these requirements are listed at the links below.
 If you are an experienced boater, you may choose to take an equivalency/challenge exam rather than take a boating safety course.
 Information about the equivalency/challenge exam can be found in the link below.

 Additional Information: